Underdetermined Blind Identification via $k$-Sparse Component Analysis: RANSAC-driven Orthogonal Subspace Search: Proposed Algorithm

 \subsection{Identifying the mixing matrix}

-Algorithm \ref{Alg 1} finds $c$ orthogonal complement subspaces, that is, $\mathcal{P} \in \mathbb{R}^{m \times (m-k) \times c}$.
-The $q^{th}$ column of $\textbf{A}$ (i.e., $\textbf{a}_q$ ) lies in the intersection of $f={{n-1}\choose{k-1}}$ subspaces produced by those columns of $\textbf{A}$ in which $\textbf{a}_q$ involves.
-Therefore, the mixing vector is orthogonal to the $f$ orthogonal complement subspaces.
-As a result, one of the solutions to deal with the second stage of UBI is finding and clustering the normal vectors to $f$-combination of $c$ orthogonal complement subspaces.
-In order to find these normal vectors, the eigenspaces can be estimated by eigenvalue decomposition (EVD) of the covariance matrix of every $f$ orthogonal complement subspaces.
-First, all minimum eigenvalues and corresponding eigenvectors are calculated.
-Then, they are sorted and the $n$ eigenvectors corresponding to the $n$ minimum eigenvalues are chosen.
-Algorithm \ref{Alg 2} presents the detailed procedure.
+Algorithm~\ref{Alg 1} is designed to identify $c$ orthogonal complement subspaces, denoted as $\mathcal{P} \in \mathbb{R}^{m \times (m-k) \times c}$.
+Each column of $\textbf{A}$ (i.e., $\textbf{a}_q$) lies in the intersection of $f={{n-1}\choose{k-1}}$ subspaces spanned by columns of $\textbf{A}$ that involve $\textbf{a}_q$.
+Consequently, the mixing vector is orthogonal to the $f$ orthogonal complement subspaces.
+To address the second stage of UBI, the approach involves finding and clustering the normal vectors to the $f$-combination of $c$ orthogonal complement subspaces.
+This can be achieved by estimating the eigenspaces through eigenvalue decomposition (EVD) of the covariance matrix for each $f$ orthogonal complement subspace.
+The algorithm proceeds by calculating the minimum eigenvalues and their corresponding eigenvectors, sorting them, and selecting the $n$ eigenvectors corresponding to the $n$ minimum eigenvalues.
+The detailed procedure is presented in Algorithm~\ref{Alg 2}.

 \setalgorithmicfont{ }